 The Voinovich School of Leadership and Public Affairs at Ohio University has created an evaluation system to track changes in chemical and biological data for the following watersheds: Monday Creek, Sunday Creek, Raccoon Creek, and Huff Run.
-The annual monitoring and reporting system was developed for Ohio Department of Natural Resources Division of Mineral Resources Management (ODNR-DMRM) to track progress towards the targets of the state's 2005 NonPoint Source (NPS) management plan for acid mine drainage (AMD).
+The annual monitoring and reporting system was developed for Ohio Department of Natural Resources Division of Mineral Resources Management (ODNR-DMRM) in 2005 to track progress towards the targets of the state's 2005 NonPoint Source (NPS) management plan for acid mine drainage (AMD).
 The overall goal of the NPS management plan for AMD is to by 2010, 30% of known acid mine impaired streams are in attainment with Warmwater Habitat (WWH).

-The NPS annual reporting website (www.watersheddata.com) integrates water quality and biology data from watershed groups' online ArcIMS database with project status details, maps, graphs, charts, photos, and printable reports to address the progress toward AMD reclamation.
-Water-quality and biology trends are compared through time at longterm monitoring stations and acid load reductions are measured at AMD reclamation project discharges.
+The NPS annual reporting website (www.watersheddata.com) integrates water quality and biology data from watershed groups' online ArcIMS database with project status details including: maps, graphs, charts, photos, and printable reports to address the progress with respect to AMD treatment and reclamation.
+Water-quality and biology trends are compared through time at long-term monitoring stations and acid load reductions are measured at AMD reclamation project discharges.
 Incremental changes in pH, acidity, fish abundance and diversity are reported downstream of AMD reclamation projects at identified river mile markers.

 Total number of stream miles impaired by acid mine drainage at baseline condition (1994 -2001) is 341, to reach the NPS goal for mining issues, 102 (30% of 341) stream miles need to meet Full Warmwater Habitat status by 2010.
-As of 2005, 23.3 stream miles of the 175 miles accessed in 2005 now meet Full attainment of the Warmwater Habitat Status.
-In addition to tracking the overall NPS goal smaller incremental water-quality change were also tracked, pH values show 85 miles of stream improved from not meeting the pH 6.5 water quality standard during the baseline time period to now meeting in 2005.
+As of 2005, 23.3 stream miles of the 175 miles accessed met Full attainment of the Warmwater Habitat Status.
+In addition to tracking the overall NPS goal, smaller incremental water-quality changes were also tracked, pH values show 85 miles of stream improved from not meeting the pH 6.5 water quality standard during the baseline time period to meeting in 2005.

-Continual tracking of pH, acidity, and biological indicator MAIS were evaluated during 2006.
+Continual tracking of pH, acidity, and biological indicator MAIS were evaluated during 2006 and 2007.
 Incremental changes from year to year can be tracked using these indicators.

-Acidity and pH values have improved during 2006, pH show 88 miles of stream meet the pH 6.5 water quality target in 2006.
-The biological indicator, MAIS, were measured in 2005 and 2006, there were slight increases and decreases seen with each watershed.
-No notable increases in the MAIS score were recorded.
-In 2006, 72 miles of stream were accessed for IBI and ICI, however no changes in attainment status were documented.
-Incremental changes were seen within each watershed, the most notable increases were seen in the Monday Creek Watershed at sites MC00180 (downstream of Snake Hollow), MC00800 (downstream of Rock Run), and SY00050 (Sycamore Hollow downstream of Essex Mine).
+Acidity and pH values improved during 2006 and 2007, pH show 88 miles of stream meet the pH 6.5 water quality target in 2006 and 98 miles in 2007.
+The biological indicator, MAIS, were measured in 2005, 2006, and 2007, there were slight increases and decreases seen with each watershed.
+Monday Creek mainstem and Little Raccoon Creek demonstrated improvement in the MAIS score during this time period.
+Little Raccoon Creek showed the most improvement with the last eighteen miles of stream meeting the biocriterion target of twelve.